Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 Your wellbeing over the next few weeks before the Key Stage 2 SATs in May will depend a lot on the wellbeing of the children in your class, and theirs on yours.
 If you focus on getting it right for them, it will go a long way to getting it right for yourself.

 This one seems obvious but mustn’t be forgotten!
-Your attitude regarding the 2019 National Assessments by this stage should be: what’s done is done.
+Your attitude regarding the SATs 2023 by this stage should be: what’s done is done.
 There is nothing to be gained by last minute hyperactivity.

 So don’t stress yourself out by trying to cram in Maths or English revision of every single thing you’ve covered during the year – there simply isn’t time.
 You will have been working with your Year 6 throughout the year, and as I’ve said before, KS2 SATs are not just the responsibility of Year 6 teachers.